 At any time prior to the rendering of a finding as to responsibility by a decisionmaker, the Respondent may indicate that they do not wish to contest the disciplinary case against them and accept responsibility for all or part of the Prohibited Conduct alleged.
-In the event that a Respondent accepts responsibility, the Complainant will be notified in writing.
-The Complainant and Respondent may each submit, respectively, an impact statement or a mitigation statement which will be reviewed by the decisionmaker of Disciplinary Sanctions and/or Remedies.
-The Parties will thereafter be notified simultaneously of the Remedies and Disciplinary Sanctions imposed and whether Remedies will be provided.
+In the event that a Respondent accepts responsibility, the Complainant will be notified in writing and, depending on the stage of the process, either the investigator(s) will issue a brief investigation report or the decisionmaker will issue a brief outcome determination summarizing the allegations and stating that the Respondent has accepted responsibility.
+The Complainant and Respondent may each submit, respectively, an impact statement or a mitigation statement to the Title IX Coordinator who will review the statements in connection with making a determination on appropriate Disciplinary Sanctions and/or Remedies (as described below).
+The Parties will thereafter be notified simultaneously in writing of the Remedies and Disciplinary Sanctions imposed and whether Remedies will be provided.
 This decision is not appealable and is final.